vmware/terraform-provider-hcx/docs/resources/vmc.md

 # Resource: `vmc`

-This resource manages the activation and deactivation of HCX on VMC.
+This resource manages the activation and deactivation of HCX on VMware Cloud on AWS.

 When HCX is activated, it is also configured with appropriate network and compute profiles.